doleron/deep-learning-arithmetics-tutorial/cpp/eigen_tensor_api/README.md

-# Introducint Eigen Tensor API
+# Introducing Eigen Tensor API
 Some examples of using Eigen Tensor API

 ## Prerequisites